Yuta12342/tsuserverCC/README.md

 * Greatly extended support for custom content,
 * More options for area management, including:
   - Accessible hub system, hubs with subareas without need for seperate area lists.
-  - Storing/loading hubs to a 100 areas, complete with connections and music lists,
+  - Storing/loading hubs up to a 100 areas, complete with connections and music lists,
   - On-the-fly area renaming, creation, and destruction,
   - Password locks,
   - Ability to connect areas via 'exits,'